nghfp9wa7bzq/sony-aries-mainlining/README.md

 # Useful additions to pmbootstrap init (and other commands) for device testing
 (install additional packages question)
-hwtest, evtest - you can check input buttons
+hwtest, evtest - you can check input buttons (NOTE: 2024.04. python3-3.12.3-r1 breaks hwtest and pmOS build fails...)
 fftest - (this comes with pmos) vibrator test
 dnsmasq, networkmanager, networkmanager-cli, networkmanager-tui, postmarketos-base-ui, wireless-tools - network and wifi setup and test
 openssh - allows access through wifi (not sure why I had to install this...)